Riding a bicycle in California can be a treacherous experience. Bicycle riders are injured in collisions with cars and trucks every day.

 To make sure that you can prove your entitlement to receive compensation, the lawyer will probably remind you of the need to keep all of your medical appointments, to pursue treatment diligently, and to be evaluated by any recommended specialists.
 The more medical records you accumulate means the better that your chance will be of obtaining a fair settlement.

-Is the insurance adjuster on my side?
+Is the bike accident insurance adjuster on my side?

 The insurance adjuster works for the driver’s insurance company, not for you.
 The adjuster’s goal is to settle your claim as quickly as possible preferably before you know the full extent of your injuries.
 The adjuster wants to save money for the insurance company not to maximize your recovery.